digital-work-lab/open-source-project/docs/teaching_notes.md

 - [ ] Distribute the [survey](../assets/Interim_Project_Assessment_Survey.docx) via VC, asking students to upload it (upload box).
 - [ ] Send out mailing 3

-Note: another option would be to use https://rustpad.io/#GCUiny

 <!--
 <details markdown="block">